clearpix.gif (43 bytes)

 After Round 25: $100,000

 18.3 There are three types of players on every roster: a) contracted players, b) option-year players and c) farm players.
 Contracted players are players who are currently under contract.
-Option-year players are players who are currently playing in their option year(s).
+Option-year players are players whose option year(s) have not yet expired.
 Farm players are players who qualify for the farm.

 18.5 Players acquired as farm players are assigned a salary of $100,000 once they are promoted to the 35-man roster on Cutdown Day.